 The Awards are presented annually at The British Academy Britannia Awards gala dinner, where peers and colleagues celebrate the work and accomplishments of the distinguished honorees and gather to celebrate the fruitful relationship between the UK and US industries.

 The first Britannia Award was presented in 1989 to Albert R. "Cubby" Broccoli, pioneer producer of the James Bond films.
 Since the gala's inception, the Britannia Awards ceremony has expanded to include multiple presentations celebrating living legends, rising British stars and internationally acclaimed colleagues.

-Honorees over the years have included Sir Michael Caine, Martin Scorsese, Dame Elizabeth Taylor, Anthony Hopkins, Colin Firth, Clint Eastwood, Dame Helen Mirren, Steven Spielberg, Ben Stiller, George Lucas, Kate Winslett, Robert De Niro, Daniel Day Lewis and George Clooney.
+Honorees over the years have included Sir Michael Caine, Martin Scorsese, Dame Elizabeth Taylor, Anthony Hopkins, Colin Firth, Clint Eastwood, Dame Helen Mirren, Steven Spielberg, Ben Stiller, George Lucas, Kate Winslet, Robert De Niro, Daniel Day-Lewis, George Clooney, Cate Blanchett, and Jim Carrey.

 The 2019 British Academy Britannia Awards, hosted on Oct 25, 2019, honored Jackie Chan, Steve Coogan, Jane Fonda, Norman Lear, Jordan Peele and Phoebe Waller-Bridge.
 The ceremony was hosted by British comedian James Veitch.
 Presenters joining us for the evening included Taron Egerton, Vin Diesel, Donald Glover, Lupita N’yongo, John C. Reilly and Kerry Washington.
 The evening was presented by American Airlines and Jaguar Land Rover.

 For the second year running, the ceremony was streamed live across North America on BritBox and is available to watch on demand at britbox.com.